-From July to December 2006, I renovated a small hotel, in Brazil called “Pousada”, and founded the company “Pousada Jardim das Flores Ltda.”.
-In January 2007, I opened the “Pousada Jardim das Flores” in Ponta Negra, a city district on the beach in the south of Natal, and managed it until July 2014.
+From July to December 2006, I renovated a small hotel, in Brazil called “Pousada”, and founded the company Pousada Jardim das Flores Ltda.
+In January 2007, I opened the Pousada Jardim das Flores in Ponta Negra, a city district on the beach in the south of Natal, and managed it until July 2014.
 Here I was suddenly confronted with the challenges of a completely different industry, which are often very underestimated.
 A very seasonal business, extremely dependent on external conditions like the weather, very price-driven and with a a lot of competition.

-In March 2013, I founded the consulting company “JHT Consultoria e Representações Ltda.” with the aim of supporting German companies entering the Brazilian market and representing them locally.
-An interesting experience as a mediator between two countries and cultures that are often difficult to match, especially in business terms.
-To be successful in Brazil as a German, you have to throw some principles overboard, invest a lot, especially a lot of patience, and take specific care of personal business relationships.
+In March 2013, I founded the consulting company JHT Consultoria e Representações Ltda. with the aim of supporting German companies entering the Brazilian market and representing them locally.
+An interesting and formative experience as a mediator between two countries and cultures that, at first glance, are often difficult to match, especially in business terms.
+To be successful in Brazil as a German, you sometimes have to throw a few principles overboard, invest a bit of patience and especially maintain personal business relationships.

-In these ten years in Brazil, I could gather a lot of personal experiences from this fascinating, but also difficult country.
-I have summarized these in my book “Jenseits von Samba und Karneval” (paperback and eBook), which I published in November 2019.
-It is my personal view of Brazil, shaped by my experiences of ten years living and working in the city of Natal in the northeast of the country.
+During my time in Brazil, I could gather a lot of personal experiences from this fascinating, but also difficult country.
+I have summarized these in my book Jenseits von Samba und Karneval (paperback and eBook), which I published in November 2019.
+It is my personal view of Brazil, shaped by my experiences of ten years living and working over there.
 The book is largely a critical look at the large South American state and its society.
-But hopefully it can also convey the fascination of this country and its inhabitants.
 In particular, I try to outline the economic, political and social challenges of Brazil that I was confronted with on a daily basis.
-These are first and foremost the corruption at all levels of the society and the ailing health and education systems.
-But it is also the daily violence on the streets, which in the end was one of the reasons for my return to Germany.
+But hopefully the book can also convey the fascination of this country and its people.